Top 5 3rd Quarter Trades of Ro - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Rosenberg Matthew Hamilton’s top five trades of the quarter.
+According to GuruFocus data, these were Ronald Blue Trust, Inc.’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Rosenberg Matthew Hamilton bought 42,743 shares of BATS:JMST for a total holding of 73,871.
-The trade had a 0.83% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $50.48.
+During the quarter, Ronald Blue Trust, Inc. bought 846,360 shares of NAS:VGSH for a total holding of 2,111,711.
+The trade had a 0.87% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $58.41.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.